Telefonorosso/l2boot/README.md

 Current limitations:

-* ADF games with custom bootblock, copy protection, etc. will be UNREADABLE
+* ADF images with custom bootblock, copy protection, etc. will be UNREADABLE
-* LoadModule is incompatible with CPU FASTROM (it hangs forever on a purple screen)
+* LoadModule is incompatible with "CPU FASTROM" (it hangs forever on a purple screen)
 * hot removal (disk swapping) is unsupported.
 * supported 3Com PCMCIA adapters only;